smallbigcake/CybersecurityStudy/CISSP/domain/1-security-and-risk-management.md

 ##### 3 Forms
 * SOC 1: An audit and compliance report that focuses strictly on a company's financial statements and controls that can impact a customer's financial statements.
 A company that performs credit card processing is likely to require a SOC 1 audit and compliance report.
-* SOC 2: An audit and compliance report that evaluates an organization based on AICPA's five “Trust Services principles”: privacy, security, availability, processing integrity, and confidentiality.
+* SOC 2: An audit and compliance report that evaluates an organization based on AICPA's five "Trust Services principles": privacy, security, availability, processing integrity, and confidentiality.
 Many organizations undergo SOC 2 auditing and present a SOC 2 report to regulators and customers to demonstrate compliance with industry standard security controls.
   * Privacy
   * Security
   * Availability
   * Processing integrity
   * Confidentiality
-* SOC 3: This is a “lite” version of a SOC 2 report and abstracts or removes all sensitive details.
+* SOC 3: This is a "lite" version of a SOC 2 report and abstracts or removes all sensitive details.
 A SOC 3 report generally indicates whether an organization has demonstrated each of the five Trust Services principles without disclosing specifics (like exactly what they do or don't do).
 Companies make SOC 3 reports available to the public and restrict SOC 2 reports to trusted parties.

 ##### 2 Types of Reports
 * Type I Reports These reports provide the auditor's opinion on the description provided by management and the suitability of the design of the controls.
 Type I reports also cover only a specific point in time, rather than an extended period.
 You can think of the Type I report as more of a documentation review where the auditor is checking things out on paper and making sure that the controls described by management are reasonable and appropriate.